anishmoktan/DevBops_CICD_Pipeline/README.md

         - Finally, click on **Review and Launch**
 7. After reviewing the instance launch, choose the ***devbops_masterkey*** key pair
 - [x] I acknowledge that I have access to the private key file (devbops_masterkey.pem), and that without this file, I won't be able to log into my instance
-- Clock on the box and then launch the instance
+- Click on the box and then launch the instance